Indiana veteran adopts dog he served with in Afghanistan

 CULVER, Ind.
-(AP) — An Indiana veteran who recently adopted the bomb-sniffing dog he served with in Afghanistan says the retired canine is settling in to a pampered life.
+(AP) — An Indiana veteran recently adopted the bomb-sniffing dog he served with in Afghanistan, and he says the retired canine is settling in to a pampered life.

 Army veteran Joseph Steenbeke served nearly a year in Afghanistan with a Belgian Malinois named Tess, who rarely left his side.
-He got only minutes to say goodbye to his canine partner in February 2013.
+He got only minutes to say goodbye to his canine partner when his tour ended in February 2013.

-Steenbeke spent years trying to adopt the now 11-year-old dog, who went on to serve with the Connecticut National Guard before her retirement last week.
+Steenbeke then spent years trying to adopt the now 11-year-old dog, who went on to serve with the Connecticut National Guard before her retirement last week.

-Steenbeke and his wife returned home Saturday after picking Tess up in Connecticut.
-The playful canine is now getting used to her new home in northern Indiana.
+On Saturday, Steenbeke and his wife, Stephanie, returned home after picking up Tess in Newtown, Connecticut, the South Bend Tribune reported .
+The playful canine is now getting used to her new home in the northern Indiana town of Culver, about 30 miles (48 kilometers) south of South Bend.

 Most Read Nation & World Stories